-- 4. Congress should not eliminate the exemption for subcommittees that report to parent committees currently stated in 41 C.F.R. § 102-3.35 unless it codifies an exemption providing that members of committees or subcommittees may meet to conduct "preparatory work" without complying with the notice and open meeting requirements of the Act.
-The statutory definition of "preparatory work" should be similar to that currently provided in FACA's implementing regulations at 41 C.F.R. § 102-3.160(a). - 5.
-GSA should amend section 102-3.140(e) of the FACA implementing regulations to clarify that, in addition to holding teleconferenced or webconferenced meetings, agencies also may host virtual meetings that can occur electronically in writing over the course of days, weeks or months on a moderated, publicly accessible web forum.
+6. GSA should amend section 102-3.140(e) of the FACA implementing regulations to clarify that, in addition to holding teleconferenced or webconferenced meetings, agencies also may host virtual meetings that can occur electronically in writing over the course of days, weeks or months on a moderated, publicly accessible web forum.
 Agencies with advisory committees should be aware that they have the option of holding committee meetings via such online forums.
-To the extent they conduct meetings by web forum, agencies should monitor the process and determine whether it is an efficient and transparent means of hosting meetings. - 6.
-Congress should amend the Negotiated Rulemaking Act (5 U.S.C. § 561 et seq.) to provide that committees engaged in negotiated rulemaking are exempt from FACA but that such committees should be required to announce full committee meetings in advance and open them to public attendance.34 The amendments should codify existing procedures that allow caucuses or other sub-groups of committee members to meet privately, provided that such caucuses or sub-groups take no final action on behalf of the full committee.
+To the extent they conduct meetings by web forum, agencies should monitor the process and determine whether it is an efficient and transparent means of hosting meetings.

+7. Congress should amend the Negotiated Rulemaking Act (5 U.S.C. § 561 et seq.) to provide that committees engaged in negotiated rulemaking are exempt from FACA but that such committees should be required to announce full committee meetings in advance and open them to public attendance.35 The amendments should codify existing procedures that allow caucuses or other sub-groups of committee members to meet privately, provided that such caucuses or sub-groups take no final action on behalf of the full committee.